Keynote address: STILL MOVING PICTURES, by Dr. Moshe Gold

 Schedule of Presentations

 The registration deadline is March 1, 2019.
 The fee for registration, which includes all panels, the keynote address, continental breakfast, and lunch, is $25 (USD).
 Accepted presenters have been sent a form for registration.
-Anyone who is not a presenter but wishes to register may do so by clicking here, filling out the form, and paying the registration fee.
+Registration has closed at this time.

 Getting to the campus